 If the mother appears to be eating her fry, she probably is.
-Male betta fish dads will become protective towards the eggs and usually the hatched baby betta fish and will become aggressive toward the mother if she appears to be a threat.
+Male betta fish dads will become protective towards the eggs and the hatched baby betta fish, usually becoming aggressive toward the mother if she appears to be a threat.

 Male betta fish will sometimes eat newly hatched betta babies, and it is unclear why, especially when he has been so protective of the nest.
 Still, one suggestion is that the male removes any malformed betta babies from the group.